Distinct East–West Distribution of Summer Precipitation over the Qinghai–Xizang Plateau in Relation to the Zonal Shear Line

 PDF

-• Summer Precipitation over the QinghaiXizang Plateau (TP) exhibits uneven distribution in the eastwest direction.
-The zonal shear line (ZSL) over the TP is the primary synoptic system for producing the summer precipitation, and it is the only synoptic system that can basically span the TP from east to west, having obvious implications for the distribution of summer precipitation over the TP.
-The underlying mechanism existence of the eastwest difference of precipitation near ZSL and its deserves in-depth research.
-Utilizing hourly ERA5 reanalysis data from 1980 to 2019, a composite study was conducted on 11 cases of ZSL that caused heavy precipitation over the TP from the perspective of the rotational and divergent components of the horizontal atmospheric motion.
-The results revealed that the precipitation is obviously greater in the eastern section of ZSL (ZSLES, east of 88.5°E) than in the western section of ZSL (ZSLWS, west of 88.5°E).
-The anticyclonic and divergent intensity of the wind field in the ZSLES are obviously stronger than observed in the ZSLWS at upper levels, the ZSLES exhibits a deeper convergence layer, resulting in an upward velocity of the ZSLES approximately twice that of the ZSLWS.
-The net water vapor income of the whole layer near the ZSLES is 7.7 times that of the ZSLWS, because the water vapor near the ZSL is mainly transported through the Yarlung Zangbu Grand Canyon, and converges on the southern ZSLES.
-The stronger upward velocity lifts more water vapor near ZSLES, resulting in notably greater precipitation than that observed in the ZSLWS.
+• Summer precipitation over the Qinghai–Xizang Plateau (QXP) exhibits an uneven east–west distribution.
+The zonal shear line (ZSL) over the QXP is the primary synoptic system influencing summer precipitation, and it is the only synoptic system that can largely span the QXP from east to west, having obvious implications for the distribution of summer precipitation over the QXP.
+The proximity of the zonal distribution of precipitation to the ZSL and the reasons for this unique proximity are deserving of in-depth investigation.
+Based on hourly ERA5 reanalysis data spanning the period 1980–2019, 11 cases of a ZSL that caused heavy precipitation over the QXP were composited, and horizontal atmospheric motion was decomposed into rotational and divergent components to diagnose the atmospheric dynamics responsible for the closeness of the precipitation and ZSL.
+The results demonstrate that obviously heavier precipitation lies in the eastern section of the ZSL (ZSLES, east of 88.5°E) than in the western section of the ZSL (ZSLWS, west of 88.5°E).
+At upper levels, both the anticyclonic and divergent intensity are stronger in the ZSLES than in the ZSLWS; plus, a deeper convergence layer is present in the mid-lower troposphere of the ZSLES, resulting in upward air motion approximately twice the intensity of that in the ZSLWS.
+The net water vapor income of the whole layer near the ZSLES is 7.7 times that of near the ZSLWS, as water vapor is found to be transported mainly through the Yarlung Zangbu Grand Canyon and converge on the southern ZSLES.
+The stronger upward velocity lifts more water vapor near the ZSLES, resulting in notably greater precipitation than that observed in the ZSLWS.

 • loading